goncharik/dropbox-media-viewer/README.md

 Services have 2 layers.
 Low layer services (like `ApiClient`, `DataCache`) are used by more higher layer services (like `AuthClinet`, `FileEntityRepository`, `ContentClient`), and those are used by ViewModels.

+# Testing

+App has unit tests coverage for ViewModels and some services.

+Instead of default XCUITests there are snaphot based UI tests.
+They are less flaky and way more easier to support, mock services without affecting code of the main app, and it's easier to write them.

 # Dependencies

 * [swift-identified-collections](https://github.com/pointfreeco/swift-identified-collections) - for better collection operations
 * [swift-dependencies](https://github.com/pointfreeco/swift-dependencies) - for better DI
 * [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess) - simple keychain wrapper for sequre token storage
+* [SnapshotTesting](https://github.com/pointfreeco/swift-snapshot-testing) - library to make snapshot testing instead of default XCUITests

 # License